Schedule Your Group Visit

 Docent-guided tours are available for all areas of the Museum's collections, as well as the following special exhibitions:

-Mind's Eye: Masterworks on Paper from David to Cézanne Limited to 30 students.
+Mind's Eye: Masterworks on Paper from David to Cézanne Recommended for grades 4-12; limited to 30 students.
 Works by artists such as Edgar Degas, Paul Cézanne, Vincent van Gogh, Édouard Manet, Jacques-Louis David, Théodore Géricault, and Eugène Delacroix are brought together from the Dallas Museum of Art’s collection, as well as from several private collections.
 Mind’s Eye offers new insights into the working methods and practices of these artists, providing an intimate view of their approach to art making while also presenting the drawings and watercolors as finished works of art in their own right.
-Tours offered July 1–October 26, 2014.
+Tours offered September 23–October 26, 2014.

 Professors and instructors can also schedule self-guided visits for independent exploration of the Museum's galleries.
 Self-guided visits are available during regular Museum hours only: Tuesday-Sunday, 11-5; Thursday, 11-9; closed Mondays.
 Now that the DMA has free general admission, professors can bring their students for self-guided visits at any time.
 You do not even need to let us know you are coming!